AliBigdeli/Ultimate-Django3.2-Template/README.md

   <p>enviroment sample file and setup</p>

  <li><strong>Hints and Files</strong></li>
-  <p>Sample files and hints all over the template for more giving more pace</p>
+  <p>Sample files and hints all over the template for giving more pace</p>

  <li><strong>Black</strong></li>
   <p>Reformating your codes to standard projects</p>